haseeblodhime21smme/LBM-IBM/README.md

-# LBM-MATLAB
+# LBM-IBM-RL

-Repository of MATLAB codes for Lattice Boltzman Method
+Repository for development of Lattice Boltzmann Method code that can be integrated with Immersed Boundary Method for Deep Reinforcement Learning applications like Active Flow Control